Faculty & Staff Research Symposium

 Can students attend?

 Yes, though for now, the symposium is focused on building the faculty and staff community, and talks should be aimed at this audience.
 Students are invited, but we ask that you do not require attendance for a student or a class.
-If you want to present on research you’re doing with students, those students may certainly attend and help with the presentation but should not present themselves.
+If you want to present on research you’re doing with students, those students may certainly attend and help with the presentation, but should not present themselves.